jamesrharwood/srqr/items/abstract.md

 title: Abstract
 checklist:
     text: Summarise the key elements of the study using the abstract format of the intended publication.
+writing_guide:
+    text: |
+        Your abstract needs to paint an accurate and interesting summary of your work.

+        * If you have a target journal in mind, check their author instructions for limits on abstract length and structure.
+        * It will be indexed by search engines, so look at your notes above and pick out the key phrases.
+        * these key phrases should include:
+            * your phenomena of interest
+            * your methods, including the approach or perspective (e.g., general inductive, grounded theory),
+            * context (setting, time period),
+            * sample (number and key characteristics of participants, events, or documents),
+            * data collection strategies (e.g., observation, interview, focus group),
+            * and analysis techniques.
+        * Craft these keywords into sentences that describe your research question and methods.
+Add a background sentence to justify why your research question is important.
+        * Summarise your main findings (e.g., themes or inferences) and their implications.

+        Most journals invite authors to provide _keywords_ in addition to the abstract, so if you struggle to include all key phrases within the abstract, consider providing them as keywords.
+Your abstract, title, and keywords will all be indexed, so to make your work as findable as possible, you should try to use as many different relevant terms as possible.
 ---

 ## What to write